 - Sleep Apps

 - Avoid caffeine four to five hours before going to bed.
 Caffeine can stay in your system for up to 8 hours!
-Many foods and drinks have caffeine in them such as chocolate, tea, and coffee flavored ice cream.

 - Avoid alcohol before bed.
 It is a common myth that alcohol will help you sleep.
 In fact, drinking alcohol will decrease the duration and quality of your sleep.